erik-ringen/cfr/paper_data/readme.txt

 	103 to boy 5, 58 to girl 8

 -BliegeBird_2002a
-	Many figures show the same data.
-Attention to repeated samples.
 	I bypassed Tables 2, 3, 5.
 Can we extract data from these to compare with the raw data from other papers?
+	Many figures show the same data.
+Attention to repeated samples. in detail:
+		-Fig 1a, 1b and 2 all report beach fishing efficiency.
+Not clear what's the difference among them.
+Maybe worth using only fig 1a?
+		-fig 3 and 4 both report spearfishing efficiency. suggest to use fig 3 with data points -fig 5 a, b, c all are shellfishing efficiency. a and b are divided by sex, while c is a subset of the children and I think can be ignored

 -BliegeBird_2002a Fig1a
 	y values are Residual overall returns (Kcal/hr+travel)